radar/distance_of_time_in_words/README.markdown

 # dotiw [![](https://travis-ci.org/radar/dotiw.png)](https://travis-ci.org/radar/dotiw)

-dotiw is a plugin for Rails that overrides the default `distance_of_time_in_words` and provides a more accurate output.
+dotiw is a gem for Rails that overrides the default `distance_of_time_in_words` and provides a more accurate output.
 Do you crave accuracy down to the second?
-So do I. That's why I made this plugin.
+So do I. That's why I made this gem.
 Take this for a totally kickass example:

     >> distance_of_time_in_words(Time.now, Time.now + 1.year + 2.months + 3.days + 4.hours + 5.minutes + 6.seconds, true)
     => "1 year, 2 months, 3 days, 4 hours, 5 minutes, and 6 seconds"